 Our binary classification dataset had input X as 4 * 8 matrix with 4 input variables and 8 records and the Y variable is 2 * 8 matrix with two columns, for class 1 and 0, respectively with 8 records.
 It had some categorical variables post converting it to dummy variables, we have the set as below:

-The idea here is that we start with the input layer of the 4*8 matrix and want to get the output of (2*8).
-The hidden layers and the neurons in each of the hidden layers are hyperparameters and so are defined by the user.
+We begin with a 48 input matrix and aim for a 28 output.
+The number of hidden layers and neurons in each layer are hyperparameters.
+These values are defined by the user.
 How we achieve the output is via matrix multiplication between the input variables and the weights of each layer.

 We have seen above that the weights will have a matrix for each of the respective layers.
-We perform matrix multiplication starting from the input matrix of 4 * 8 with the weight matrix between the L1 and L2 layer to get the next matrix of the next layer L3.
-Similarly, we will do this for each layer and repeat the process until we reach the output layer of the dimensions 2 * 8.
+Let’s begin with an input matrix of 4 * 8.
+We multiply this by the weight matrix between L1 and L2 layers.
+This gives us the matrix for layer L3.
+We repeat these matrix multiplications through each layer until we reach the final 2 * 8 output layer.

-Please note the above explanation of the estimation of neurons was for a single observation, the network performs the entire above process for all the observations.
+Note: that the above explanation of neuron estimation applies to a single observation.
+The network repeats this process for all observations.

 Now, let’s break down the steps to understand how the matrix multiplication in Forward propagation works: